Academic Programs

 Dept. of Art & Art History, M. A. only

-Teresa Eckman, Modern and Contemporary Latin America
+Teresa Eckmann, Modern and Contemporary Latin America

-Juliet Wiersema, Pre-Columbian and Colonial
+Juliet Wiersema, Pre-Columbian and Colonial Latin American Art

 University of Utah, Salt Lake City